bernerdschaefer/ssdeep_psql/README.markdown

-Requirements (for Ubuntu 14.04 Trusty)
+Requirements (for Ubuntu 14.04 Trusty and PostgreSQL 9.4.1)
 ============

 Install the package requirements: